About Nikolaos Venizelos

 The main goal of the research is to identify pathophysiological and genetic abnormalities at cellular level that can be linked to the behavioural patterns of patients.
 In the longer term, this could open opportunities for better understanding and more customized treatment of schizophrenia and related neuropsychiatric disorders.

-Currently, and on behalf, Prof. Venizelos coordinating a graduate course of Multidisciplinary Seminars 2.5 credits, supervised PBL-groups of medical students in the 1st year of medical programme, have selected lectures in the Master's Programme and in Medical Toxicology.
+Currently, and on behalf, Prof. Venizelos coordinating a postgraduate course of Multidisciplinary Seminars 2.5 credits, is Course director of semester 8, of Medical Programme and supervised PBL-groups of medical students in the 3rd year of studies.
+Furthermore, gives some selected lectures in the master’s programme

 - Cell culture and Biobank facilities of primary fibroblast cultures from human skin biopsies.